bhavya930636/ML_Project/README.md

-A folder called dataset will be loaded into your local system Graph will be loaded and you can see the features,nodes,edges,labels(40) Number of nodes: 169343
+A folder called dataset will be loaded into your local system Graph will be loaded and you can see the features,nodes,edges,labels(40)

-Number of edges: 1166243
-Form a folder called data and in it a folder corpusw then when you run this file graph_node_labels.txt and graph_node_corpus.txt will be formed
+Form a folder called data and in it a folder corpus then when you run this file graph_node_labels.txt and graph_node_corpus.txt will be formed

 /data/graph_node_labels.txt indicates document names, training/test split, document labels.
 Each line is for a document.